HDT3213/godis/README.md

 Key Features:

-- Support string, list, hash, set, sorted set
+- Support string, list, hash, set, sorted set, bitmap
 - Multi Database and `SELECT` command
 - TTL
 - Publish/Subscribe
 - GEO
 - AOF and AOF Rewrite
+- RDB read and write
 - MULTI Commands Transaction is Atomic and Isolated.
 If any errors are encountered during execution, godis will rollback the executed commands
 - Server-side Cluster which is transparent to client.
 You can connect to any node in the cluster to access all data in the cluster.
   - `MSET`, `MSETNX`, `DEL`, `Rename`, `RenameNX` command is supported and atomically executed in cluster mode, allow over multi node